DharmaFactory/Singularity/ReadMe.md

 You are looking for the **exit**?

-**Cloppy:** *It looks like you are trying to exit the singularity.
+**📎:** *It looks like you are trying to exit the singularity.
 Would you like AI to help you draft the code?*